-At first glance, it seems like a great idea.
-Pay by the mile auto insurance.
-Drive a lot, pay more.
-Drive less, and save.
 But what seems like a great idea has had difficulty gaining traction.
-For a variety of reasons, including technology, regulations, and marketing, pay as you go auto insurance has stalled in all but one state.
-And if you are thinking that California is the forward-thinking jurisdiction, think again.
-The winner here is Texas, but more about that in a minute.
+For a variety of reasons, including technology, regulations, and marketing, pay as you go auto insurance has stalled in the majority of US states.
+For the right driver, however, it can be a great bargain.

 The Benefits of Pay As You Go Auto Insurance